 - Drink and Chase.
 Some people split the solution into two 500 ml containers.
 They put the two teaspoons of salt into one bottle.
 After drinking the one with the salt, they follow it with pure water to alleviate the taste.
 However, we cannot guarantee that doing this will have the same effect as by following the standard SWF recipe.

-Frequently Asked Questions Regarding the Salt Water Flush Recipe
+Frequently Asked Questions Regarding the Salt Flush Recipe for Weight Loss

-Here is the list of FAQs we tried to answer as best as we could about the Salt Water Flush Recipe:
+Here is the list of FAQs.
+We tried to answer as best as we could about the Salt Water Flush Recipe, but feel free to ask additional questions in the comments section.

 It is ok to do the salt water flush any time, even at night, as long as you do it on an empty stomach.
 Make sure that you do not eat anything one to two hours before the SWF.
 Most people find it easiest to do SWF in the morning to get it out of the way before starting the day.
 Their stomachs are naturally empty, and they won’t be bothered by the frequent visit to the bathroom since they are still in the comfort of their homes.